 Figure 4.8: The npas4l reporter is expressed in all kdrl reporter positive endothelial cells at 52 hpf.
 Overlapping signal of the two reporters can be seen throughout the embryo.
-Scalebars: $500 \,\mu\text{m}$ (A), $50 \,\mu\text{m}$ (A').
+Scalebars: $500 \,\mu m$ (A), $50 \,\mu m$ (A').

 The reporter signal in some cardiomyocytes was unexpected.
 To analyze whether the npas4l positive cardiomyocytes might represent a subset of immature cardiomyocytes, I used the transgenic marker gene tnnc2 (Ayele Tadesse Tsedeke, unpublished).
-However, I did not see a strong correlation between tnnc2 and npas4l reporter expression refuting this hypothesis
+However, I did not see a strong correlation between tnnc2 and npas4l reporter expression refuting this hypothesis (Figure 4.9).

-(Figure 4.9).
 In fact, the cardiomyocytes showing the strongest positive signal for the tnnc2 reporter located in the region of the ventricle close to the outflow tract were negative for npas4l.
 As cells in this region are usually derived from the second heart field, it might be that the npas4l reporter is expressed in cardiomyocytes derived from the first but not from the second heart field.
 Imaging of early stages before 24 hpf would be necessary to investigate this hypothesis.
-If all cardiomyocytes at this stage would be npas4l reporter positive, this would be a strong indication for the reporter being a first heart field marker.
+If all cardiomyocytes at this stage would be npas4l reporter being a first heart field marker.

 Figure 4.9: The npas4l reporter does not co-localize with the immature cardiomyocyte marker tnnc2 in all cardiomyocytes. tnnc2 reporter positive cardiomyocytes that are negative for the npas4l reporter are concentrated close to the bulbus arteriosus (npas4l reporter negative cardiomyocytes highlighted by arrowheads).
-Scalebar: 50 μm.
+Scalebar: $50 \,\mu\text{m}$.